The Spiritual Man

 proclamation of “Christ crucified” became the power of God that brought salvation

-to the believers of Corinth.
+to the Corinthians.

 In

-glory” and thereby sealed their own doom.
+the Lord of glory” and thereby sealed their own doom.

 By